 Rebuilding trust with the British-Indian community and fostering deeper business relations with India are the goals of this policy shift, which is an important part of Labour’s foreign policy agenda.

-Also, the Labour Party, which has been out of office for more than ten years, has presented foreign policy of “progressive realism,” which emphasizes practical solutions to major worldwide issues like international security and climate change.
+Also, the Labour Party, which has been out of office for more than ten years, has presented a foreign policy of “progressive realism,” which emphasizes practical solutions to major worldwide issues like international security and climate change.

 Also Read: How will Keir Starmer win affect India-UK Free Trade Deal?

-Plans for new strategic alliance with India are included in Starmer’s manifesto, with an emphasis on trade deals and collaboration on matters of technology, security, education, and the environment.
+Plans for a new strategic alliance with India are included in Starmer’s manifesto, with an emphasis on trade deals and collaboration on matters of technology, security, education, and the environment.

-Just before five in the morning on Friday, Labour secured the necessary 326 seats for majority in the House of Commons, solidifying government shift that has been expected for months but nevertheless represents stunning comeback for Starmer’s party in just one election cycle.
+Just before five in the morning on Friday, Labour secured the necessary 326 seats for a majority in the House of Commons, solidifying a government shift that has been expected for months but nevertheless represents a stunning comeback for Starmer’s party in just one election cycle.
 With this, the 14-year Tory rule will come to an end on Friday when Starmer replaces Rishi Sunak as prime minister of Britain.